transcom/mymove/docs/adr/0024-model-authorization-and-handler-design.md

 * Handlers get models through fetchers that accept an authenticated user, fetchers handle authorization
 * Fetchers return generic errors, handlers have helper function to convert generic errors into responses
-* Creator functions are hung from parent models, if available, e.g. serviceMember.CreateBackupContact()
+* Creator functions are hung from parent models, if available, e.g. `serviceMember.CreateBackupContact()`

-## Pros and Cos
+## Pros and Cons

 ### Validation happens in the models